evanoya/MC_GPU/Analysis_codes/README.txt

 How to compile: ifort -O3 -132 -o BOOD_bond.x BOOD_bond.f

-Files needed to run cluster_analysis.x: in-BOOD.d and conf-core-patch.xyz
+Files needed to run BOOD_bond.x: in-BOOD.d and conf-core-patch.xyz

 Output files:BOOD-Lambert-av.dat    It contains the Lambert projection of the BOOD.
 1st column is x coordinate, 2nd column is y coordinate, 3rd column is probability density of finding a bond with that orientation.

 3. Name of the source file: lattice_structure_factor.f

-What it does: It calculate the diffration pattern projectd on the plane z=0.
+What it does: It calculates the diffration pattern projectd on the plane z=0.

 How to compile: ifort -O3 -132 -o lattice_structure_factor.x lattice_structure_factor.f

-Files needed to run cluster_analysis.x: in-pattern.d and conf-core.xyz
+Files needed to run lattice_structure_factor.x: in-pattern.d and conf-core.xyz

 Output files: Sq-av.dat    It contains the diffraction pattern projecte on the z=0 plane.
 1st column is x coordinate, 2nd column is y coordinate, 3rd column is the structure factor.

-4.
+4. Name of the source file: lifting3.f

+What it does: It performs the lifting to 6D.

+How to compile: ifort -O3 -132 -o lifting3.x lifting3.f

+Files needed to run lifting3.x: in-lift.d, bonds.xyz and coords.xyz.
+The file bonds.xyz contains the matching between bonds in 3D and bonds in the 6D lattice. coords.xyz it contains the 3D structure that will be lifted.
+It must be oriented so that 2-fold rotational axes are aligned with x-, y-, and z-.
+Three angles can be provided in in-lift.d to perform rotations about x-, y- and z- axes, to get the proper orientation of the structure for lifting.

+Output files:  histo_dpar_dperp_pairs.dat.
+The 1st column is distance in parallel space and the second column is average distance between pairs of particles in perp space, i.e. data needed to plot phason strain. coords-lifted.xyz It contains the configuration but where particles are labelled according to lifting results:
+A means that the particle has been correctly lifted, M are those particles with are misaligned with respect to the bonds in bonds.xyz tile, I means that particle does not have neighbours (isolated particle), C menas that there are conflicting assignment for that particle.